Definition

 SMART goals provide numerous opportunities for both personal and business success and can help achieve short-term and long-term objectives.

-The following is a list of benefits that individuals and businesses can realize by incorporating the SMART mnemonic into their management by objectives philosophy:
+The following is a list of benefits that individuals and businesses can realize by incorporating the SMART mnemonic into their management-by-objectives philosophy:

 • Focus and direction.
 SMART goals break down broader goals into specific and actionable objectives, thus providing a sense of direction and focus on the desired result.

 • Motivation to succeed.
 Once the goals are laid out, most people will want to work hard to achieve them.
-For example, a company that wants to increase sales can set up an employee incentive program that will propel the employees into reaching certain milestones.
+For example, a company that wants to increase sales can set up an employee incentive program that will propel employees into reaching certain milestones.

 • Faster results.
 When following SMART goals and objectives, people waste less time doing irrelevant tasks and spend more time delivering the results.

 • Identification of potential problems.
-SMART is a performance-enhancer tool, as it can identify the areas that require improvement.
+SMART is a performance-enhancer tool, as it can identify areas that require improvement.
 For example, a student using this framework can determine if their timeline to study for a test is realistic.

 • Sense of satisfaction.
 SMART goals can provide a feeling of satisfaction as people continue to monitor their progress.

-Creating achievable SMART goals
+Creating SMART goals

-SMART goals can provide momentum to both personal and professional objectives.
+SMART goals can provide momentum toward both personal and professional objectives.
 By using the SMART framework, goal owners can keep track of time, hold themselves accountable and consistently track progress toward their ultimate goal.

 The following is a breakdown of each SMART goal and how it can be crafted:

-1. Specific.
 Being specific means there is no ambiguity surrounding the end goal.
 While it does not provide a detailed list of how the individual will achieve the goal, it eradicates the vagueness in terms of what they want to achieve.

 To create specific goals, it is important to answer the following questions: